 06 of 07

 Don’t be a hoarder.
-If you have held on to something for the last 15, or five or even two years and have never used the item, it is time to get rid of it.
-Throw it away, give it away or sell it.
-Do whatever is most appropriate.
+If you have held on to something for more than two years and have never used it, it is time to get rid of it.
+Throw it away, give it away, or sell it.
+Craft room organization is a lot easier if you pare down to the essentials.

 07 of 07